ohmyzsh/ohmyzsh/plugins/command-not-found/README.md

 This plugin uses the command-not-found package for zsh to provide suggested packages to be installed if a command cannot be found.

-This is installed for Ubuntu as seen in https://www.porcheron.info/command-not-found-for-zsh/

-Fedora, OSX and Arch Linux Support are also provided.
+This plugin works with the command-not-found package for [Ubuntu](https://www.porcheron.info/command-not-found-for-zsh/), [Arch Linux](https://wiki.archlinux.org/index.php/Pkgfile#Command_not_found), OSX, and Fedora

 To use it, add `command-not-found` to the plugins array of your zshrc file: